Humbitious: The Power of Low-Ego, High-Drive Leadership

 The Benefits of Using a Great Coach in a VUCA Environment

-This blog is provided by David Goldsmith of 7 Paths Forward, LLC. (www.7pathsforward.com) It is a companion to his interview as a part of the WBECS (The World Business & Executive Coach Summary) Interview Series that is featured on Innovating Leadership, Co-creating Our Future.
-David’s interview aired on Tuesday, May 19, 2020, titled The Benefits of Great Coaching in a VUCA Environment.
-If you are interested in attending the WBECS pre-summit for free, register here.
+This blog is provided by David Goldsmith of 7 Paths Forward, LLC. as a companion to his podcast as a part of the WBECS (The World Business & Executive Coach Summary) Series, The Benefits of Great Coaching in a VUCA Environment.

 VUCA stands for Volatile, Uncertain, Complex and Ambiguous.
 It’s a term that comes from the military to describe conditions during war.
 The current pandemic has highlighted and accelerated the disruption that leaders were already experiencing in their organizations.
 Now when we talk about VUCA more people have a first hand experience of what we are talking about.